-Kingston University's new Centre for Higher Education Research and Practice (CHERP) was launched on 1 August 2013.
-Based at Kingston Hill, CHERP will support the development of research-informed learning and teaching.
+Kingston University's new Centre for Higher Education Research and Practice (CHERP) was launched in August 2013.
+Based at Kingston Hill, CHERP supports the development of research-informed learning and teaching.
 Led by Acting Director Dr Tim Linsey, the Centre falls within the portfolio of PVC Education Professor Lesley-Jane Eales-Reynolds who has been responsible for establishing the Centre.

-CHERP will manage Kingston's professional standards framework for academics, which we aim to have accredited by the Higher Education Academy early in 2014.
-This will demonstrate the commitment of our staff to lifelong learning and continuing professional development.
+CHERP manages the Kingston Academic Practice Standards (KAPS) framework for academics, which is accredited by the Higher Education Academy.
+This demonstrates the commitment of our staff to lifelong learning and continuing professional development.